csci-1301/csci-1301.github.io/labs/Casting/readme.md

 #.
 Generally, you need an explicit cast if an implicit conversion would lead to data loss.
 Since all possible int values are also valid float values, no explicit cast is needed.
 #.
 Do these cases need an explicit cast, or will an explicit conversion work?
 Try them in your IDE to check your answers!

--double to int
+- double to int
--int to double
+- int to double
--float to double
+- float to double
--double to float
+- double to float
--int to decimal
+- int to decimal
--decimal to float
+- decimal to float
--float to decimal
+- float to decimal

 #.
 That last result may have been surprising.
 While decimal is higher precision than float and double, it requires an explicit cast from either of those types.